As the founder of a publishing company focused specifically on serving high achievers, I see the same problem over and over.

 And you will.

 Zach Obront is the co-founder of Book In A Box, where he helps busy professionals write and publish their books.
-He’s also the author of The Book In A Box Method (which you can download for free here), a step-by-step guide to exactly how to go from idea to published book.
+He’s also the author of The Book In A Box Method.